Small business marketing guide: ideas and strategies

 Paid advertising

-Traditional marketing for small businesses
+Traditional marketing

 Traditional marketing uses offline channels like print, radio, and events to reach customers.
 While digital dominates in 2025, traditional methods offer unique advantages:

-- Local market penetration through community connections
+- Local market reach through community connections

 - Less competition in offline spaces compared to crowded digital channels